A Houston-area deputy who trained and mentored others was killed during a traffic stop, constable says

-Galloway was conducting a traffic stop on a newer-model, white Toyota Avalon around 12:24 a.m.
+Galloway was making a traffic stop on a newer-model, white Toyota Avalon around 12:24 a.m.
 (1:24 a.m.
 ET), Houston Police Chief Troy Finner said.

 "Witnesses describe the suspect as Hispanic male (and) say that he got out of his vehicle and immediately fired upon the deputy multiple times, striking him and then drove off," Finner said.